machinalis/iepy/docs/tutorial.rst

 <http://nlp.stanford.edu/software/tagger.shtml>`_ and the `Stanford Named Entity
 Recognizer <http://nlp.stanford.edu/software/CRF-NER.shtml>`_.

-However, you may need to add some custom code, specially if you want to work with entities other than the ones found by the Stanford NER (locations, persons and organizations).
+However, you may need to add some custom code, specially in two particular cases:

-...
+- The documents are not in plain text: If your documents are not in plain text format and you didn't convert them to plain text when you created the database, you will have to add an additional processing step at the beggining.
+  IEPY provides you with a stub (``extract_plain_text``) so you can insert your code to convert the documents to plain text.
+- You want to work with custom entity kinds: The provided NER only recognizes locations, persons and organizations.
+You can either program your own NER (or a wrapper for an existing NER) and use it in the pipeline, or you can use the Literal NER described in the following subsection.

 Use the Literal Named Entity Recognizer